 Section 46 Transfer on Application or with Consent

-(1) If the Pastor has been transferred to another post on his application or with his consent, then the provisions of section 12(3) and section 14 apply.
+(1) If the Pastor has been transferred to another post on his application or with his consent, then the provisions of Section 12(3) and Section 14 apply.

-(2) As a rule an induction in terms of section 13 is not required if the Pastor has been transferred to another post within the same congregation.
+(2) As a rule, an induction in terms of Section 13 is not required if the Pastor has been transferred to another post within the same congregation.

 Section 47 Transfer for General Reasons